 During holiday periods, ANU and UC law students assist as paralegals on a volunteer basis.
 To be eligible to volunteer at the YLC you must have completed at least eight courses of an LLB.
 ANU and UC law students will be sent an email in early May and late September regarding the application process.

 Working at the YLC involves assisting in the day-to-day operation of the centre.
 You will perform tasks such as: preparing for and performing client interviews, briefing solicitors, researching legal issues, drafting litigation correspondence along with court and tribunal applications, undertaking conflict checks, answering phones and responding to e-mails.
-Students will work alongside other solicitors under the supervision of the YLC Supervising Lawyer.
+Students will work alongside other solicitors and paralegals under the supervision of the YLC Supervising Lawyer, and Paralegal Coordinator.